Ever had the situation when you have a yearning for one type of cuisine while your loved ones want something different?

 It’s incredible how quickly the garden grows in Cyprus.
 Despite the poor clay soil and extreme heat, most garden plants seem to thrive as long as they are given a good start with regular watering.
 Once established, trees and shrubs seem to manage quite well in the arid conditions.

 The patio pots are a different story… because they need their daily fix of H2O, especially in the hotter months, the garden irrigation system is essential.

-Unfortunately the palm tree had just grown too big.
-It was casting a large shadow, and dropping messy black seeds in the pool.
-Plus it was now so tall that it was getting dangerous for our hard-working gardeners to climb up to trim off the dead leaves.
+Unfortunately the palm tree was casting a large shadow, and dropping messy black seeds in the pool.
+Plus it was now so tall that it had got beyond the reach of our hard-working gardeners’ ladders when they had to climb up for trimming off the dead leaves.